Registration and onboarding

 2. Online assessment: this will test your knowledge and understanding of QA testing as well as your quality of written English.

 Before you start answering questions, you will be presented with the notions page.
-It is imperative to read the page thoroughly since this will help you answer the assessment questions.
+We advise you read the page thoroughly since this will help you answer the assessment questions.

 If you have passed the first assessment, you will become one of our verified testers and your details will be added to our database.
 If you have failed the first assessment, you will be given another chance to complete a follow-up assessment.